 Contact the Economic Development Division regarding potential benefits

-A Change of Use/Change of Owner permit is for businesses leasing a previously occupied commercial or industrial space or purchasing an existing business or property.
+A Change of Use Application is for businesses leasing a previously occupied commercial or industrial space or purchasing an existing business or property.
 A Change of Use/Owner Application must be completed and submitted to the Building Division for review before a lease or sale is complete to ensure the basic zoning criteria has been met.
+The fee for this application is $50.
 Please contact the Building Division at (708) 444-5100 if you have any questions.

 Set up inspection

 After receiving the completed Change of Use permit application, the Building Division will call to set up an inspection date.
 The inspection will be conducted by the Village's building, plumbing, electrical, public works, planning, fire prevention and health (if applicable) inspectors.
 It is recommended that the business owner, the current property owner/management company and, ideally, the general contractor are present for the inspection.

 The inspectors must have access to the utility room, especially if leased space is within a strip mall or multi-tenant building.
 These inspections will provide the potential lessee/buyer with a list of any code violations or repairs necessary to bring the property up to code.
 This information is usually important in the negotiations of a contract or lease.
 A list of basic items reviewed by inspectors follows.

 - Restroom accessibility, grab bars, lavatory guards and placard; existing bathroom exhaust vented directly to the outdoors

 - Furnace and hot water tank may be required to be serviced by a licensed HVAC contractor

 - Commercial kitchen hood exhaust serviced and cleaned by qualified contractor; documentation required for re-inspection

 - Accessibility of cash counter for mercantile and food service business